piet-de-leeuw/C-Sharp-Projects/README.md

 (The files named program.cs are the actual code I wrote, the other code is aoutomaticly added by Visual Studio.)

 ### Generic_Class
+Implemented an app that parses user input to a enum DayOfTheWeek

 ### ExceptionHandeling
 In this project I use try and catchblocks to Handle exeption.